Nokia C6-01

 The Nokia C6-01 is a Symbian^3 smartphone from the Nokia Cseries.
 The C6-01 display features comes with a 3.2in AMOLED (640 × 360-pixels) display with capacitive touchscreen capabilities and Nokia's ClearBlack technology for improved outdoor visibility.
-The smartphone was released on November 4, 2010 for €260, excluding taxes and subsidies.
+The smartphone was released on November 4, 2010 for €260,excluding taxes and subsidies.
+Unlike its predecessor, Nokia C6-00, the C6-01 does not have a slide-out QWERTY keyboard.